sanjeevpatil804/sanjeevpatil804/README.md

 ## Projects
 During my course, I worked on various projects which are showcased in my repositories.
 Here are a few highlights:
+- Generative AI - ** Utilized StackGan for text to image generation using CUB dataset.
+Devloped WGAN model for face generation using CelebA dataset.
-- **Predictive Modeling for Retail Sales:** Utilized regression models to forecast sales, achieving an 85% accuracy.
+- **Predictive Modeling for House price:** Utilized regression models to forecast saling price, achieving an 85% accuracy.
 - **Sentiment Analysis on Social Media Text:** Developed a NLP model to analyze customer sentiments on Twitter data.
-- **Data Visualization Dashboard:** Created an interactive dashboard using Tableau to visualize COVID-19 trends.
+- **Data Visualization Dashboard:** Created an interactive dashboard using Tableau to visualize bitcoin trends, Estcy shops trends etc.